poojasdg05-prog/Task-AWS-Secret-Management/README.md

 END RequestId

-CloudWatch is the first place to investigate Lambda failures. amazon.com
+CloudWatch is the first place to troubleshoot Lambda execution failures.

-Testing Checklist
+End-to-End Testing

 Test